Proper Policies in Infinite-State Stochastic Shortest Path Problems: The Case of Bounded Cost per Stage

-The following proposition provides conditions for $\hat J$ to be the unique fixed point of $T$ within $\widehat {\cal W}_b$.
-Its assumptions include the existence of a uniformly proper policy, which implies that $\hat J$ belongs to $\widehat {\cal W}_b$.
-The proposition also uses the earlier Prop.\ \ref{prp-propbridgecond} in order to provide conditions for $\jstar=\hat J$, in which case $\jstar$ is the unique fixed point of $T$ within ${\cal B}$.
+The following proposition provides conditions for $\hat J$ to be the largest fixed solution of the Bellman equation within ${\cal B}$.
+Its assumptions include the existence of a uniformly proper policy, which implies that $\hat J$ belongs to ${\cal B}$.

-The following proposition, illustrated in Fig.\ \ref{fig-Largest_Bel} provides conditions for $\hat J$ to be the unique fixed point of $T$ within $\widehat {\cal W}_b$.
-Its assumptions include the existence of a uniformly proper policy, which implies that $\hat J$ belongs to $\widehat {\cal W}_b$.
-The proposition also uses the earlier Prop.\ \ref{prp-propbridgecond} in order to provide conditions for $\jstar=\hat J$, in which case $\jstar$ is the unique fixed point of $T$ within ${\cal B}$.